jfbosch/PdfWhacker/README.md

 - CompressionOriginal: The application moves the original PDF files to this folder after compressing them.
 - CompressionOutput: The application saves the compressed PDF files in this folder.

-- If these folders do not exist, the application creates them.
+If these folders do not exist, the application creates them.

+If the compression achieved is less than 5% smaller than the original, then it is considered ineffective and the original file is output to the compressed folder.
+Similarly, if a PDF is password protected, the original file is output to the compressed folder, as compression is not possible on encrypted PDFs.

 ## Requirements